Before. A shot of a Japanese beach at sunrise. Photo credit Stack Jones.

 While Japan’s beaches are covered in toxic discarded containers of oil, and other caustic chemicals, and obsolete electronic goods, the surfers, and fishermen that spend their days on the ocean, walking over, and around the debris that’s piling higher, and higher.
 The idea of cleaning up this mess never seems to occur to any of them.
 Instead, they suck on their cigarettes, and toss spent butts into the heaps, never considering that their ignorance contributes to the annual count of trillions of cigarette butts that bleed nicotinic acids, and are instrumental in killing off coral reefs, and cause changes in the ocean’s PH levels, at an astounding rate.
 But, no worries, the Japanese can continue to blame their hated neighbors for the destruction of their shorelines.

-Every “ocean man” in the land has a cigarette dangling from their jaw, which always ends up in drains that spill into the ocean.
+Nearly every surfer in Japan has a cigarette dangling from their jaw, which inevitably ends up in drains that spill into the ocean.
 Photo credit Stack Jones.

 The following gallery contains photos taken while traveling along Japan’s Pacific coastline located in Chiba Prefecture.
 They represent a mere two hours of random stops along various beaches.